HarvyDoshi/GoogleAppsFinanceTracker/Readme.md

 ## The Reward Function

-The hackathon guide says it best: *"your reward function is your task specification."* We built a multi-component reward to make reward hacking expensive.
+The ai guide says it best: *"your reward function is your task specification."* We built a multi-component reward to make reward hacking expensive.

 | # | Component | What it rewards | Max |
 |---|---|---|---|